-It’s considered to be a masterpiece of Golden Age of Georgia, a collection of beautifully preserved churches and other buildings.
-Once a regional center for the arts, science, theology, and philosophy, it’s now a UNESCO World Heritage Site and one of the top sights in Georgia, a highlight on any Caucasus travel itinerary.
+It’s considered a masterpiece of Georgia’s Golden Age, a collection of beautifully preserved churches and other buildings.
+Once a regional center for the arts, science, theology, and philosophy, it’s now a UNESCO World Heritage Site and one of Georgia’s top sights, a highlight on any Caucasus travel itinerary.

 Svaneti Defensive Towers, Georgia

 A highland region in northwestern Georgia, Svaneti is dotted with small mountain villages and townlets.
 A classic characteristic of those towns is their defensive towers, which are present in rather large numbers.

 Arguably the best and easiest destination to visit in Svaneti is Mestia.
 Set at the foot of a massive mountain range, this ancient settlement is chock-full with those defensive towers, also called “Svan towers.”
 They’re essentially mini-castles, consisting of a house, an adjacent tower, and a few other buildings, all surrounded by a fortified wall.
 The towers are part of the Upper Svaneti UNESCO World Heritage Site.

 The Mestia Historical-Ethnographic Museum is a must-visit attraction in Mestia.
 Additionally, it’s also an excellent base for mountaineering and hiking trips.